-Each student is allocated an historic identity of an influential Melbournian.
-We can provide interactive activities e.g take them into buildings, handle artifacts, play two-up and examine images.
-They meet challenges in a fun way that promotes learning and questioning.
-We can also also design a specific mix of destinations and activities to meet your specific learning needs including from our many other school programs.
+We provide interactive activities accessing laneways and buildings, handling artefacts and many images.
+Students meet challenges in a fun way that promotes learning and questioning.
+We can design a specific mix of destinations and activities to meet your specific learning needs including from our many other school programs.

 SEE – BOOKINGS AND PRICES – FOR INDIVIDUALS, GROUPS AND SCHOOLS

 Pre-1835.
 Birramung Marr celebrates the Birrarung ‘River if Mists’ and the original federation of the Kulin Nation.
-The ‘Yarra Yarra’ was the site of the first explorers and settlers arrival in 1835.
+The ‘Yarra Yarra’ was the site of the first explorers and settlers’ arrival in 1835.
 What was their impact on the Kulin Federation and how did that influence Australia?

 1920‘s – National Bank Collins Street – Marvellous Melbourne imbued Victorians with unlimited confidence in the New World and the ambition for Federation.
-The confidence of the gold boom andCollins Street as world financial centre gave Melbourne a boost as ‘Marvellous Melbourne’, attracted international attention though the great exhibitions of the 1880s and inspired the Federation movement.
+The confidence of the gold boom and Collins Street as a world financial centre gave Melbourne a boost as ‘Marvellous Melbourne’, attracted international attention though the great exhibitions of the 1880s and inspired the Federation movement.
 Mary Reibey on the 20 dollar note.
 Immigration and opportunity.
 Ned Kelly.

 1890‘s – The Block Arcade 1891: Rise and Fall of Marvellous Melbourne.
-Australia’s use of world technologies eg Singer and Kodak shops set Melbourne on the path to self sufficiency and the confidence to create a new nation.
+Australia’s use of world technologies eg Singer and Kodak shops set Melbourne on the path to self-sufficiency and the confidence to create a new nation.
 The great crash of 1893 set back the federation movement however and the first referendum failed.
 The second was successful.

 1860‘s – Royal Arcade 1869: Gold rush, arcades, icons of Melbourne.
 Expresses the early confidence gained during the gold rush and the cry arose everywhere from new Australian businesses arising due to consumer purchasing power to ‘buy Australian.’

 1880s -The GPO building 1886: The Centre of Melbourne, changes in technology, nation-wide communications.
 The GPO represents ‘the tyranny of distance’ the unusual position that Australia occupied, a vast country distant from the mother country and the urgent priority of communication and inventions like the telegraph and later the phone.

 1880s – The Coles Book Arcade 1886: Nationalism, Federation, City of Literature.
-Coles saw education and books as the saving of the Australian Nation and also saw that racism would be disastrous for Australia.
-He was one of the few that supported the Chinese and bitterly opposed rascism during federation.
+Coles saw education and books as the saving of the Australian Nation and opposed the White Australia policy.
 He also supported the equality of women, a world region and a world federation.

 1930s – Manchester Unity building 1933: Depression Art Deco.
 Nationalism